Find a Meeting Near You Phone icon 800-643-9618

 Prevention

-Alcoholic cirrhosis can be prevented by a reduction or cessation of drinking alcohol.
-Abstinence from alcohol is essential for those who already have liver dysfunction or susceptibility to disease.
+Alcoholic cirrhosis can be prevented by a reduction or cessation of alcohol.
+Abstinence is essential for those who already have liver dysfunction or susceptibility to disease.
 If you have any liver damage related to your drinking, it is wise to find the help you need to stay abstinent.
 Abundant confidential and helpful resources are available for people struggling with alcohol today.

 If you think you have a problem with heavy drinking, it is important to discuss it with your doctor.
 It gives you the chance to learn about signs of liver disease, actions you can take to prevent it, and the resources that can help you.
 You can also contact 800-948-8417 Question iconSponsored to get help for your addiction or to speak with a treatment advisor.